mahmoud/sedimental/entries/product_hunt_is_dead.md

 **It _is_ nothing.** These aren't real users and PH's audience has never been a source of sticky users.
 $100 is too much to spend on vanity.
-And it's predatory to foster a "community" where clout peddlers can predate on a
+And it's predatory to foster a "community" where clout peddlers can prey on susceptible, good-faith founders.

 If you're curious, you can see the paid votes landing via spikes in upvote speed on [hunted.space](https://hunted.space/).
 It's not hard to eyeball products which get more upvotes in the first two hours than they do in the next twenty-two.